manuelguido/zoovu-interview-test/README.md

 git clone https://github.com/manuelguido/zoovu-make-our-logo-great-again-vue.git
 ```

-### To test the game without running the project: open the the following file
+### To test the game without running the project open:
 ```
-"zoovu-make-our-logo-great-again-vue/demo/i-want-to-play-a-game.html"
+inside the folder: "zoovu-make-our-logo-great-again-vue/demo/"
+file: "i-want-to-play-a-game.html"
 ```

-### To test the project: Place into project directory
+### To test the project place into project directory with cmd
 ```
 cd zoovu-make-our-logo-great-again-vue
 ```